Indiana Court Records

 - The marriage was solemnized for fraudulent reasons

-- One or both parties was mentally incapable of consenting to the marriage
+- One or both parties were mentally incapable of consenting to the marriage

-- One or both parties was under 18 at solemnization, and did not receive consent from their parents
+- One or both parties were under 18 at solemnization, and did not receive consent from their parents

 - Both partners are more closely related than second cousins.